trambarhq/trambar/admin/src/instructions/server/server-summary-google.en.md

 Note: Google will not accept a non-public URL.

 **Privacy policy URL** - Google requires a privacy policy URL.
+You may link to your company's own page or use this boilerplate.
+It is entered in *OAuth consent screen*.

-You may link to your company's own policy page or use this boilerplate.
+**Terms and condition URL** - Google requires a terms and conditions URL.
+You may link to your company's own page or use this boilerplate.
 It is entered in *OAuth consent screen*.

 **Client ID** - Copy the client ID from Google Developer Console.